-Company A, a resident company, is 100% held by Company D. Company A holds 80% of the equity shares and voting rights in a foreign company, Company B, and 10% of the equity shares and voting rights in another foreign company, Company C. Company A's year of assessment ends on 31 March.
-The cost of Company A's total assets at the end of the 2014 year of assessment is as follows:
+Company A, a resident, is 100% held by Company D. Company A holds 80% of the equity shares and voting rights in a foreign company, Company B, and 5% of the equity shares and voting rights in another foreign company, Company C. The cost of Company A's total assets at the end of its 2018 year of assessment was as follows: